-The Crown on a Tibase selection can be chosen in the menu in the right panel.
-This requires the selection of a restoration type, jaw, model, crown, tibase, and antagonist model (optional) (if a user uses maxilla and mandible) and confirming by clicking "Start".
+Crown on a Tibase selection can be chosen in the menu in the right panel.
+This requires selecting a restoration type, jaw, model, crown, tibase, and antagonist model (if a user uses maxilla and mandible) and confirming by clicking "Start".